-Any phone or electronic device will be subject to confiscation if it creates a disruption.
-A student using an electronic device which creates a disruption or refusing to follow a reasonable request from any staff member pertaining to the phone or device may be subject to disciplinary action.
+Any cell phone or other personal communication device will be subject to confiscation if it creates a disruption to the academic environment.
+A student using a cell phone or other personal communication device which creates a disruption or refusing to follow a reasonable request from a staff member pertaining to the cell phone or other personal communication device may be subject to disciplinary action.
 Staff will be the final judge of the appropriateness of their use.

-Using a cellular phone or an electronic device to film/record/take pictures of any student or staff member is prohibited.
+Using a cell phone or any electronic device to film/record/take pictures of any student or staff member without their express permission is prohibited.